ChubieMirembe/RTG/Week_6/lab_book.md

 **Reflection:**
 This exercise helped me understand how to actually get textures working in Vulkan instead of just loading them.
-I learned that creating the image isn�t enough; you have to connect it to the shaders through descriptor layouts, descriptor sets, and samplers.
+I learned that creating the image isn’t enough; you have to connect it to the shaders through descriptor layouts, descriptor sets, and samplers.
 Setting up the combined image sampler in the descriptor layout made it clear how Vulkan links texture data to the fragment shader.
 I also realized how hands-on Vulkan is, since you have to manage every part of the process yourself, from adding the sampler binding to updating descriptor sets and binding them during draw calls.
 Writing the vertex and fragment shaders tied it all together, because I could see how the texture coordinates flowed through the pipeline to